Elementary Teacher Certification

 The Michigan Department of Education has traditionally certified teachers in two different levels, Elementary and Secondary.
 Starting in Fall 2021, the state began a transition from this level-based certification to a new structure that certifies teachers in grade bands.
 As a result, we have developed two new majors for incoming students to pursue certification in one or more grade bands.
 We will also continue to offer our level-based certification degree programs for some transfer students and our current students who will be grandfathered into the level-based certification structure.

-Grade Band Certification
+Our Grade Band Certification program is best suited for:

 If you are uncertain about which certification type you should pursue, you can contact the CEHHS Office of Student Success.